 CSA stands for Community Supported Agriculture.
 It is a way for farmers and consumers to connect directly without a middleman, and ahead of the growing season.
 In short: people buy "shares" of a farm's harvest in advance and then receive a portion of the crops as they're harvested.
 Your purchase of a CSA flower share helps us tremendously with planning how much to grow, having capital to buy seeds and supplies in the winter, and reducing our marketing costs and time during our busy season.
 The CSA is the biggest part of our business.
 Thank you!

-We offer shares by the season from April to October:
+We offer flower shares by the season from April to October:

-Spring share - 5 weeks for $120 - usually starts in mid April when the daffodils are in bloom.
+Spring share - $130 - usually starts in mid-April when the daffodils are in bloom.
 You will receive a weekly bunch of our best spring blooms, highlighting our heirloom daffodils and fancy tulips and usually some ranunculus and anemones too.
 Typically, there are 4 weeks for the Spring share.

-June share- 3 weeks for $100 - starts when the peonies bloom, usually second week of June.
-A three week share of peonies, sweet peas, poppies and other early June blooms.
+June share- $150 - usually starts in early June when the peonies are in bloom.
+You will receive a weekly share of peonies, sweet peas, poppies and other early June blooms.
 Typically there are 4 weeks in the June share.

-Summer share - 8 weeks for $225 - starts first week of July through August - high bloom in our summer fields - mixed bouquets of what’s blooming, plenty of zinnias, snapdragons, sunflowers, pincushion flowers, celosia, globe amaranth, lisianthus and so much more!
+Summer share - $280 – usually starts after the 4th of July and runs through August - high bloom in our summer fields - mixed bouquets of what’s blooming, plenty of zinnias, snapdragons, sunflowers, pincushion flowers, celosia, globe amaranth, lisianthus and so much more!
 Typically there are 8 weeks of summer mixed bouquets.

-Dahlia share - 4 weeks for $120 - starts soon after Labor Day or when the dahlias get blooming en masse.
-4 weeks of gorgeous dahlia bunches.
+Dahlia share - $140 - starts soon after Labor Day or when the dahlias start blooming en masse.
+Typically there are 4 weeks of gorgeous dahlia bunches.

 Every week, our farmers walk the fields together and decide what is best to harvest for our flower shares.
 We will send a weekly newsletter to our members sharing stories from the farm and details about what will be in the shares.
 On pick up day, our designers create our bouquets using ingredients harvested within 24 hours from our fields.
 We work hard to bring a different blend of flowers and varieties to our flower share every week, and to give you a glimpse of the best of what's growing in our fields.